-Are you in shape for hiking?
+Are you trying to Get Fit for Hiking?
 If you exercise regularly, you may be ready for short trips and easy terrain right now.
 But if you don’t get as much exercise as you’d like, set up a basic training regimen that wakes up sleeping muscles and works your lungs more efficiently.
-Get Fit for Hiking.

 Getting Fit for Hiking